vitorsilverio/libraryapi/README.md

 [![Dockerhub](https://img.shields.io/docker/pulls/vitorsilverio/libraryapi.svg)](https://hub.docker.com/r/vitorsilverio/libraryapi)

 An API to get [MARC (Machine-Readable Cataloging)](https://en.wikipedia.org/wiki/MARC_standards) data in many formats (MARC ISO, MARCXML, mnemonic MARC, JSON) from ILS like Pergamum.

+## Update
+If you use an instance of Pergamum version 10 or you want to use a JavaScript tool that uses API, see the [Get Pergamum Marc Records](https://github.com/jaideraf/getPergamumMarcRecords) tool.

 ## Running